 February 2014 – Pastor De Guzman has an initial meeting with a WELS representative, Indonesia consultant Greg Bey

 February 2015 – After a series of doctrinal discussions, Pastor DeGuzman is declared to be in fellowship with WELS and develops a ministry plan for reaching out to Novaliches, a suburb of Manila.

-February 2015 – Law and Gospel Lutheran Church conducts its first worship service, in a rented store front, with 20 people in attendance; Pastor De Guzman continues to translate Multi-Language Publications materials for use in his congregation.
+February 2015 – Law and Gospel Lutheran Church conducts its first worship service, in a rented store front, with 20 people in attendance; Pastor De Guzman continues to translate Multi-Language Productions materials for use in his congregation.

 May 2017 – Law and Gospel congregation moves to a new worship facility to support a thriving children’s ministry program.